Confused as to why your Profile viewers never get in touch with you?

 For a reasonable fee, most photographers can not only make you feel better about the process, but also capture your personality.
 A conservative suit, professional demeanor, and even a little airbrushing can work wonders for your digital identity.

-2 – Failing to join Groups that represent your professional goals.
+2 – Failing to follow companies, influencers, or Groups that represent your professional goals.

-For example, a business analyst interested in green energy might take a look at Groups for project managers in the environmental fields, joining categories such as climate change, sustainability, or clean technology.
+For example, a business analyst interested in green energy might take a look at companies that hire project managers in the environmental fields, joining categories such as climate change, sustainability, or clean technology.

-Don’t limit your Groups to your existing field or career level.
-A Sales Director could join Groups for Vice Presidents, or an Operations Manager can look for companies who commonly employ COOs in the same industry.
+Don’t limit companies or people you follow to your existing field or career level.
+A Sales Director could connect with Sales Vice Presidents, or an Operations Manager can look for companies who commonly employ COOs in the same industry.